-After successful completion of the HNC Mechanical Engineering. you have the opportunity to complete the BSc (Hons) Integrated Engineering Top-up to obtain a full honours degree.
+After successful completion of the HNC / HND Engineering, you have the opportunity to complete the BEng (Hons) Electrical and Electronic Control Systems Engineering or BEng (Hons) Mechanical and Manufacturing Engineering to obtain a full honours degree.

-Peterborough and the surrounding area provides excellent employment opportunities within the engineering industry.
-After successfully completing this course you can go on to a variety of engineering job roles which may include: Junior Design Engineer, Maintenance Technician.
-Proiect Engineer, Field Service Engineer, Production Engineer or CAD Technician/Engineer.
+After successfully completing this course you can go on to a variety of engineering job roles which may include: Junior Design Engineer, Maintenance Technician, Project Engineer, Field Service Engineer, Production Engineer or Electronic Systems Engineer.